E-xyza/zigler/guides/4-nif_options.md

 In order to support usage of BEAM nifs in the most flexible fashion, you may write your nifs as `raw` nifs, which looks as follows:

+> ### beam.make and beam.get in raw nifs {: .warning }
+>
+> Note that you MUST supply `.{.env = env}` in the options to beam.make or beam.get
+> calls in raw nifs, or functions called by raw nifs.
+The threadlocal `beam.context`
+> variable which normally stores the environment is not set when you make a raw call.

 ```elixir
 defmodule RawCallTest do
   use ExUnit.Case, async: true